 How to respond after a fire

-- If someone has been burnt only put water on the burns and remove any tight clothing and jewelry
+- If someone has been burnt follow the above steps and remove any tight clothing and jewelry

 - If someone has inhaled smoke, move them to an area with fresh air.